 The intermediate and deep layers (from 150 to 1000 m) were occupied by High Salinity Shelf Water (HSSW), and by Terra Nova Bay Ice Shelf Water (TISW), the latter identified only in ROME 2 (Fig. 1B).
 HSSW is characterized by salinity greater than 34.70, potential temperature near freezing point and potential density greater than 27.9 kg/m3 (Budillon et al., 2003; Rivaro et al., 2014).
-TISW is a local expression of the typical ISW, characterized by potential temperatures below freezing point and salinity values of about 34.70 (Budillon and Spezie, 2000).
-It was located in the 150-350 m layer and was the coldest water mass identified during the experiment.
-The physical properties of the upper layer may also be linked to sea ice evolution in the study area.
-The ice melting in the Ross Sea gradually generates large ice-free areas during summer.
-Some ROME 1 and ROME 3 stations and all the ROME 2 stations experienced ice-free conditions starting from early December (Figs. 2A and 2B).
-On the other hand, some stations experienced the presence of ice longer (Figs. 2C and 2D).
-Even in the same sampling area, differences in ice cover can be significant and have an impact on the observed temperature and salinity values.
-For instance, the northernmost station of ROME 1 (station 20) was covered by ice until 14 January, just 3 days before the sampling.
-Stations 16 and 18 began to become icefree from the beginning of January (Fig. 2C).
-The ROME 3 stations were partially covered by ice until the end of December, namely by the ice barrier lying between the Ross Sea summer polynya and the Ross Island coastal opening (Fig. 2B).
+TISW (from 150 to 350 m) is characterized by potential temperatures below freezing point and salinity values of about 34.70 (Budillon and Spezie, 2000).

+211 The physical properties of the upper layer may also be linked to sea ice evolution in the study area.
+The 212 melting ice in the Ross Sea gradually generates large ice-free areas during summer.
+Some ROME 1 and 213 ROME 3 stations and all the ROME 2 stations experienced ice-free conditions starting from early December 214 (Figs. 2A and 2B).
+On the other hand, some stations experienced the presence of ice longer (Figs. 2C and 215 2D).
+Even in the same sampling area, differences in ice cover can be significant and have an impact on the 216 observed temperature and salinity values.
+For instance, the northernmost station of ROME 1 (station 20) 217 was covered by ice until 14 January, just 3 days before the sampling.
+Stations 16 and 18 started to become 218 ice-free from the beginning of January (Fig. 2C).
+The ROME 3 stations were partially covered by ice until the 219 end of December (Fig. 2B).

 The vertical structure of the water column of ROME 1 showed deeper UMLs for the stations that experienced longer ice-free conditions (9, 11 and 13, Table 1).
 In the western stations of ROME 1 the lower depth of the mixed layer depended on the presence of low-salinity surface water, related to the influence of the ice (Fig. 3B).
-Intensity and direction of the currents in the UML (Fig. 3D) showed the presence of a northward current along the eastern and western boundary of the leg, while more intense southward velocities were registered in the central part of the leg (stations 13 and 14).
-This pattern was confirmed for the entire water column (not shown).
-The ROME 2 water column presented some peculiar features.
-The surface layer was characterized by a temperature and salinity gradient between the fresher and colder coastal stations and the easternmost, saltier and warmer stations (Figs. 4B and 4C).
-These hydrographical conditions limited the UML depth to the first 10-15 m for all the sampled sites except stations 33 and 39, which had a slightly deeper UML (Table 1).
-A frontal structure was visible in the area between stations 45 and 34, where the convergence of the two water masses led to a deepening of the thermocline down to 100 m (Rivaro et al., this issue).
-Stations 33 and 39 were separated from the coast by the front and showed features more similar to the offshore stations.
-The differences between the coastal and offshore waters were also evident in the current pattern, which made an abrupt change in direction along the frontal area, where intense southward velocities were registered (Fig. 4D).
+Intensity and direction of the currents along the entire water column (UML shown in Fig. 3D) showed the presence of a northward current along the eastern and western boundary of the leg, while more intense southward velocities were registered in the central part of the leg (stations 13 and 14).

+The ROME 2 water column was characterized by a UML depth limited to the first 10-15 m (Table 1) due to the presence of a temperature and salinity gradient between the fresher and colder coastal stations and the easternmost, saltier and warmer stations (Figs. 4B and 4C).
+A frontal structure was visible in the area between stations 45 and 34, where the convergence of the two water masses led to a deepening of the thermocline down to 100 m (Rivaro et al., 2015) and to an abrupt change in the current pattern (Fig. 4D).

 The strongest current intensities (p<0.05) were observed in ROME 3, with values up to 24 cm sec-1 for the zonal (u) and meridional (v) components.
 The current pattern at all depths showed the presence of a cyclonic circulation centred at about 168.5°E 76.45°S (Fig. 5D).
 This circulation could have increased the UML water mixing, leading to salinity values of 34.23-34.43 and mean temperature values lower than 0.5°C (Figs. 5B and 5C).
-In fact, the western and central stations (48, 50, 55, 67 and 75) had a more homogeneous water structure for the upper 30-50 m, while stations 52 and 65, placed outside the eddy at the eastern side of the sampling area, showed higher surface salinity values and the deepest UML (more than 70 m).
+In fact, the western and central stations (48, 50, 55, 67 and 75) had a more homogeneous water structure for the upper 30-50 m, while stations, placed outside the eddy showed higher surface salinity values and the deepest UML (more than 70 m).

-3.2 Particulate organic matter
+239 3.2 Particulate organic matter